 Results and discussion

-Figure 4 presents all the NMR results of this diffusion coefficient study.
-The linear fits of the signal attenuations with the equation all present a coefficient of determination higher than 0.999.
-This highlights the high precision of NMR.
+Figure 4 presents a summary of the results of this diffusion coefficient study.
+The linearity of the NMR signal attenuations is very high resulting in regression coefficients higher than 0.999.
+This highlights the high precision of the NMR method.
 As expected, the fits of the different 1H signals of the same molecule provide the same result (parallel lines).
 The diffusion coefficients for the LiFSI:EmimFSI (close to 2.10-11 m2.s-1 for the three nuclei/molecules) are higher than the ones measured for the LiFSI:PYR13FSI (close to 8.10‑12 m2.s-1 for the three nuclei), confirming a higher ion mobility.
 Within the same ionic liquid, the differences in diffusion coefficients among the different molecules can also be appreciated.
 For both ionic liquids, the lithium cation shows a slightly lower diffusion coefficient than the other molecules.

 This study shows the capability of benchtop NMR to measure the diffusion coefficients of the different cations present in ionic liquids.
 The multinuclear capability of the Spinsolve spectrometers makes it possible to use any NMR active nucleus to probe the mobility of different molecules dissolved in the sample.
 In this work the analysis was performed through 1H, 19F and 7Li NMR and all PFGSTE experiments could be run in about 3 minutes.
 This method can easily be applied to study other ionic liquids containing other nuclei, e.g. 31P, just by selecting the experiments in a user-friendly fashion in the Spinsolve software and without requiring any user intervention at the time of switching from nuclei to nuclei.
 This technique shows a great potential to investigate the effect of the ionic liquid formulation in the molecular mobility (nature of ions, concentration ratios, etc.).